 Steve’s Rock Alpinist plans are meant to stand alone, as they include significant aerobic training on top of climbing-specific workouts.
 These were built with summers in the Bugaboos, Alps, or Dolomites in mind.

 Getting started on a new training plan can present hurdles: You need to carve out time for training.
 You need to get a TrainingPeaks account and connect your heart rate monitor/GPS watch to it.
-Learning to use TrainingPeaks will take a bit of effort but we have seen that it is well worth it for the long-term benefits it brings.
-If you’ve not read these two articles concerning using TrainingPeaks, please do so now:
+Learning to use the TrainingPeaks platform will take a bit of effort, but we have seen that it is well worth it for the long-term benefits it brings.
+If you have not yet read these two articles about TrainingPeaks and how to use it, please do so now:

 A quick Google search will show you how to sync your Garmin, Suunto, Polar, Wahoo Fitness, and/or any other brand’s accounts to TrainingPeaks to automatically upload your workout data to that platform.

 No plan is going to work if you don’t follow it.
 Strive for consistency.
 If you miss more than two workouts in a week, it is advisable to repeat that week.
 Pay attention to your fatigue.
 Life has a way of throwing you curves.
 Stress from life will wear you down, and piling training stress on top of life stress is not going to serve you well.
 Just because the plan calls for something does not mean you will benefit from it.
 Prioritize rest and recovery so that your body can absorb the training.